Ruler90/cookie-manager/readme.md

 - **In-browser cookie configuration** - add, edit and remove tracked cookies without editing any source files (see [Cookie Editor](#cookie-editor)).
 - **Portable config** - your cookie list is embedded directly in the bookmark URL.
 It works on every domain, in incognito windows, and in any browser where you save the bookmark - no server, no file, no import step.
-- Correctly matches your configured cookies against live browser cookies and displays the current value in real-time, or "No cookie" if absent.
+- Correctly matches your configured cookies against live browser cookies and shows `● set` / `not set` status per row in real-time.
+- Active preset value is highlighted in the pill row so you can see the current state at a glance.
 - Set a cookie to any of its predefined values with a single click.
 - Remove individual cookies or delete all managed cookies at once.
 - Refresh the page without closing Cookie Manager.
 - Only one instance of Cookie Manager can be open at a time.
 - Dark overlay covering the page while Cookie Manager is open.
 - Desktop and mobile view.
+- Footer shows the number of tracked cookies and the app version.
-- Hovering over "Cookie Manager" in the header shows the app version.
+- Hovering over "Cookie Manager" in the header shows the full app version.
 - Hovering over header buttons shows a description of what they do.
-- Hovering over a cookie name shows its description (if one was provided).
+- Click the **i** button next to a cookie's status to reveal its description (if one was provided).
+Multiple rows can be open at the same time.

 ## Cookie Editor